CapitainHolmes/cookbook-project/README.md

 - As a User I want the application to be easily accessible and visually pleasing.
 - As a User I want to see a step by step guide on how to make the meals.
 - As a User I want to see how difficult recipes are to make.
-- As a User I want to be able to see everything needed in order to make the meals correctly such as, required tools, time length and ingredients.
+- As a User I want to be able to see everything needed in order to make the meals correctly such as time length and ingredients.

 ## FEATURES